Determining Money Values

 MSU Extension Educator Wanda Roberts explains SMART goals in the video above.
 Use our SMART goals worksheet and work toward your SMART goals today!

-This homeownership seminar from MSU Extension will provide you with valuable information about the home buying process.
+This homeownership education series from MSU Extension will provide you with valuable information about the home buying process.